daryllxd/lifelong-learning/programming/ruby/testing/cucumber-book-ii-a-worked-example.md

 #### Synchronizing by Listening

-Listening for events is the fastest and most reliable way to synchronize your tests with an asynchronous system.
-For this technique to work, the system under test has to be designed to fire events when certain things happen.
-The tests subscribe to these events and can use them to create synchronization points in the scenario.
+Listening for events is the fastest and most reliable way to synchronize your tests with an asynchronous system. __For this technique to work, the system under test has to be designed to fire events when certain things happen.__ The tests subscribe to these events and can use them to create synchronization points in the scenario.

+#### Delayed Job

+Delayed Job is a popular gem for running background tasks asynchronously.

+    module DelayedJobSupport
+        def process_all_jobs

+> Tell DJ to process all of the jobs in its queue.
+This is normally done by a background task in production.

+            Delayed::Worker.new.work_off(Delayed::Job.count)
+            if ENV['FAIL_FAST']
+                raise Delayed::Job.first.last_error if Delayed::Job.count > 0
+            end
+        end
+    end